vuejs/docs/src/glossary/index.md

 Vue has built-in support for rendering custom elements and allows them to be used directly in Vue component templates.

-Custom elements should not be confused with the ability to include Vue components as tags within another component's template.
+Custom elements should not be confused with the ability to include Vue components as tags within another Vue component's template.
 Custom elements are used to create Web Components, not Vue components.

 For more details see:
 - [Guide - Vue and Web Components](/guide/extras/web-components.html)